LDev-IX/AppInstaller/README.md

 Simple tool that makes your project easy to install.

 # How to use
 [Here](https://github.com/LDev-IX/AppInstaller/tree/main/example) is a quick example of a simple AppInstaller project.

+# Warning !
+I am currently rewriting this tool in Rust!

 # TODO
 - [x] First stable release